andersnb/lending-club/README.md

 # lending-club
-This directory contains several files related to an analysis of lending club loans, with the goal of predicting which loans will go bad.
+This directory contains several files that describe an analysis of lending club loans, with the goal of predicting which loans will go bad.
 Its intended audience is those at least somewhat familiar with data science methods and machine learning.
 However, the introduction and executive summary does contain an overview of the results that's intended for a more general audience.

 Thanks for checking out the documents and please feel free to e-mail me with comments!